ItsZeusBro/Hydra/README.md

 # Hydra is a Computable Object Model Program (COMP) Semantic.
 (Not Syntax Dependent)
-### It's too abstract to call it a language, and its too concrete to call it a model.
+## It's too abstract to call it a language, and its too concrete to call it a model.
 What this means is that you can reach the goal of your app using a Computable Object Model Program through pure context associations at the model level and execute pure syncronous functions at the bottom that are totally independent of one another.

 Ultimately, the keystrokes that represent the Abstract COMP description take on the form of a concrete Hydra File for our purposes.
 Because Hydra's uses core COMP abstractions, it is able to Compute anything that is computable, using any Computational Paradigm needed for the Routines instructions.
 To see why COMP contexts are so powerful here look at the following diagram and it's six abstract components.
 They are generalizable that can represent every vertical level of your application.

+## COMP Architechture helps you do one thing and do it well:
+If you can't specify how your function or application fits within a computer architechture, then you probably don't want to build it.
+Forcing everything into this architecture makes you think about your use cases, and limit their purpose.

 ## All Hydra Computables are made up of the following 6 core elements:
 <img align="right" height="500" width="600" src="https://github.com/ItsZeusBro/Hydra/blob/99f5ff0bc33bbf89cf0b9451e02907c0ece4ce71/Computables.jpg">